 Enter the Content Services Platform

-From a high level, a Content Services Platform (CSP) may look like the ECM systems of the past—however, there are three areas in which a CSP significantly differs from an ECM solution:
+From a high level, a Content Services Platform (CSP) may look like the Enterprise Content Management system of the past—however, there are three areas in which a CSP significantly differs from an ECM solution:

 A Content Services Platform needs to be a part of the modern information management toolkit, not built 10 years ago in a time before mobile and cloud had taken off.
 In addition, it needs to be able to natively and effectively manage all of the data and content types that we use today—video, audio, social media, etc.— not just scanned documents and word files.
 And finally, it needs to do all of this for billions of items.
 In short—a CSP needs to address the Big Content challenge head on.